IncenseStick/zukodog/README.md

 # Zuko Image Gallery

-A small practice website that displays a clean, simple gallery of Zuko images.
+A small practice website that displays a clean and simple gallery of Zuko images.
 This project was created to practice HTML, CSS, and organizing files for a basic website.

 ## Project Structure